andrewchambers/bupstash/doc/guides/Password Protected Keys.md

 # Password Protected Keys

 Bupstash allows users to fetch the key to use via arbitrary commands by setting the BUPSTASH_KEY_COMMAND environment variable.
-In this guide we will configure bupstash to decrypt a password protected a key file with gpg.
+In this guide we will configure bupstash to decrypt a password protected key file with gpg.

 First create a key: